TypeCellOS/BlockNote/CONTRIBUTING.md

 blocknote
 ├── packages/core        - The core of the editor
-├── packages/react       - The main library for use in React apps ├── packages/ariakit     - AriaKit, a library for building accessible UI components ├── packages/mantine     - Mantine, a library for building UI components ├── packages/shadcn      - Shadcn, a library for building UI components ├── examples/editor      - Example React app that embeds the editor ├── examples/vanilla     - An advanced example if you don't want to use React or want to build your own UI components └── tests                - Playwright end to end tests
+├── packages/react       - The main library for use in React apps ├── packages/ariakit     - For the BlockNoteView component made with ariakit ├── packages/mantine     - For the BlockNoteView component made with mantine ├── packages/shadcn      - For the BlockNoteView component made with shadcn ├── examples/editor      - Example React app that embeds the editor ├── examples/vanilla     - An advanced example if you don't want to use React or want to build your own UI components └── tests                - Playwright end to end tests